-How does water get from Spada Lake to our water supply?
+How does water get from Spada Lake reservoir to our water supply?

 Water from the lake flows through a tunnel/ pipeline before reaching the powerhouse on the Sultan River, downstream from the dam.

 After traveling through the turbine-generators at the powerhouse, most of the water goes back into the river.
 Some of it flows to Lake Chaplain where it becomes part of the water supply.
 Water from Lake Chaplain is distributed to 80 percent of Snohomish County’s population or is used to maintain proper water flows for fish populations in the Sultan River.

 The Henry M Jackson Hydroelectric Project was built in two phases.
 Phase I, which was completed in 1965, involved the building of Culmback Dam and the creation of the Spada Lake reservoir to increase the water supply.
 Phase II, completed in 1984, involved raising Culmback Dam 62 feet, which quadrupled water storage capacity of Spada Lake.
 The Spada Lake reservoir covers 1,870 acres (1,970 acres at maximum flood) with 17.3 miles of shoreline.
 Its maximum normal elevation is 1,450 feet.

 We go to great lengths to ensure that the wildlife and aquatic resources affected by the Jackson Project survive and thrive.
 This effort is part of our agreement with the Federal Energy Regulatory Commission (FERC) and is also part of our own commitment to improve the community in which we live, work and play.
 Our biologists endeavor to maintain and improve the wildlife and fish habitats in the Sultan Basin area.